-About Your 2023 TRS-Care Plan Guide
+About Your 2024 TRS-Care Plan Guide

-Each version of the TRS-Care Plan Guide for Medicare-Eligible participants remains in effect for the plan year for which it applies.
+The 2024 TRS-Care Plan Guide for Medicare-Eligible Participants applies only to the 2024 plan year.
 In addition to applicable laws, rules and regulations, this guide is TRS-Care's official statement on enrollment matters.
 It supersedes other statements or representations concerning TRS-Care enrollment, regardless of the source.
 TRS reserves the right to amend this guide at any time.

-What's New in 2023?
+What's New?